KavithaVikas/sample-ecom-store/README.md

 # sample-ecom-store

-This repositry is for an assignment to examine please clone below repo:
+This repositry contains a UI for E-commerce store that integrates/mimics api from a commerce backend service Moltin

 repo https://github.com/KavithaVikas/sample-ecom-store/